BENEFITS AND APPLY

 The City of Round Rock offers the following benefits:

-- Flexible spending account, retirement through the Texas Municipal Retirement System (7% with a 2:1 match), deferred compensation, optional benefits and an Employee Assistance Program.
+- Retirement through the Texas Municipal Retirement System (7% with a 2:1 match), deferred compensation, Employee Assistance Program , and other optional benefits.

 - Any City of Round Rock employee who is hired in a permanent full-time position is eligible for health care coverage including medical, dental and vision.